Sandra Bland’s own video of 2015 Texas traffic stop surfaces

 The video ends seconds later after Encinia tells her to put the phone down.

 The emergence of the cellphone video raised questions about who had seen it until now.
-Cannon Lambert, an attorney for the Bland family who settled lawsuits against the state and county jail that totaled nearly $2 million combined, said he never saw the clip until it was recently shared by a reporter.
+Cannon Lambert, an attorney for the Bland family who settled lawsuits against the state of Texas and the Waller County Jail that totaled nearly $2 million combined, said he never saw the clip until it was recently shared by a news reporter.

 Lambert said he didn’t see the video in evidence turned over by investigators, which he said he wanted to believe was just human error.
-Democratic state Rep. Garnet Coleman, who in 2017 carried the “Sandra Bland Act” that the family criticized for being weakened before signed into law, said Monday night he would look into why Bland’s family never saw the footage.
+Democratic state Rep. Garnet Coleman, who in 2017 sponsored the “Sandra Bland Act” that Bland’s family criticized for being weakened before it was signed into law, said Monday night he would look into why the family never saw the footage.

 “It is troubling that a crucial piece of evidence was withheld from Sandra Bland’s family and legal team in their pursuit of justice,” Coleman said in a statement.